-The collection, processing, use, storage, sharing and transmission of PII and other sensitive data are subject to stringent and changing state, federal and international laws, regulations and standards and policies and could give rise to liabilities as a result of our failure or perceived failure to protect such data, comply with privacy and data protection laws and regulations or adhere to the privacy and data protection practices that we articulate to our customers.
+Our collection, processing, use, storage, sharing and transmission of PII and other sensitive data is subject to stringent and changing state and federal laws, regulations, standards and policies and could give rise to liabilities as a result of our failure or perceived failure to protect such data, comply with privacy and data protection laws and regulations or adhere to the privacy and data protection practices that we articulate to our customers.

-In the course of our operations and the processing of transactions, we collect, process, use, store, share and/or transmit a large volume of PII and other sensitive data from current, past and prospective customers as well as our employees in and across multiple jurisdictions.
+In the course of our operations and the processing of transactions, we collect, process, use, store, share and/or transmit a large volume of PII and other sensitive data from current, past and prospective customers, as well as our employees, in and across multiple jurisdictions.
 The regulatory framework for privacy issues worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
-There are federal, state and foreign laws and regulations regarding privacy, data security and the collection, processing, use, storage, protection, sharing and/or transmission of PII and sensitive data.
+We are subject to federal and state laws and regulations regarding privacy, data security and the collection, processing, use, storage, protection, sharing and/or transmission of PII and sensitive data.
 For example, the GLBA (along with its implementing regulations) restricts certain collection, processing, storage, use and disclosure of personal information, requires notice to individuals of privacy practices and provides individuals with certain rights to prevent the use and disclosure of certain nonpublic or otherwise legally protected information.

 Additionally, many states continue to enact legislation on matters of privacy, information security, cybersecurity, data breach and data breach notification requirements.
-For example, the CCPA, which granted additional consumer rights with respect to data privacy in California as of January 1, 2020, entitles California residents to know how their PII is being collected and shared, to access or request the deletion of their PII and to opt out of certain sharing of their PII, among other things.
+Because the Company is subject to the GLBA, we are currently granted an entity-level exception from compliance with the vast majority of comprehensive state privacy laws.
+However, certain states, such as California and Oregon, grant this exception at the data-level only, meaning that our business must comply with these laws with respect to all PII that does not strictly qualify as GLBA-covered consumer financial information.
+In California, the CCPA, which went into effect on January 1, 2020, entitles California residents to know how their PII is being collected and shared, to access or request the deletion of their PII and to opt out of sales of their PII, among other things.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of PII.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-Additionally, the CPRA, which was passed in November 2020 and became fully operative on January 1, 2023, significantly modifies the CCPA by expanding consumers' rights with respect to certain sensitive PII and created a new state agency that will begin enforcing civil and administrative obligations added by the CPRA on July 1, 2023.
-The effects of the CCPA and the CPRA are potentially significant, may increase our potential exposure to regulatory enforcement and/or litigation and may require us to modify our data collection or processing practices and policies and incur substantial costs and expenses in an effort to comply.
+Additionally, the California CPRA, which became fully operative on January 1, 2023, significantly modified the CCPA by expanding consumers' rights with respect to certain sensitive PII, adding a consumer right to opt-out of certain sharing of their PII in addition to sales of their PII, and created a new state agency to enforce civil and administrative obligations added by the CPRA.
+The Oregon Consumer Privacy Act ("OCPA"), which will go into effect on July 1, 2024, grants Oregon residents data access and control rights similar in substance to those afforded to California residents under the CCPA and CPRA.
+Unlike the CCPA/CPRA, the OCPA does not provide for a private right of action; the Oregon Office of the Attorney General has exclusive authority to enforce and seek civil penalties for violations.
+Other states may continue to enact comprehensive privacy and data security obligations.
+Such consumer privacy legislat